Mount Pleasant Lutheran Church

 The Organ Chamber, while perfectly sited across the front of the worship area, is horizontal in nature, with a maximum ceiling height of 14′.
 Congregational seating comes to within three feet of the organ’s left side; the choral singers are about six feet from the right side.
 The wide layout, and very present location of the organ, demanded that the design be practical, and required a very gentle touch in its scaling and voicing.
 Since the pipes could not be elevated above the congregation’s heads, the sound is produced directly at the level of people’s ears, requiring very refined voicing.
 The enclosed accompanimental divisions of the organ needed to be located to the right, nearer the choir, which meant that the Great needed to be on the left.
 People on the left side of the organ would be only four feet away from the Great Mixture.
 Oh yes, there were also four steel roof support columns in the organ chamber, in seemingly random places, which could not be moved, and had to be worked around.

 Those of you who have followed our work, or played our instruments, know that our organs have a smooth, warm, pervading, and significantly grand tone.
 They can be bright when they need to be, but the various stops are not inherently so.
 (The last thing we want to do is voice the high pitches in the Mixtures to be bright!)
 Our organs are not crowned by the high-pitched mixture-work (as in neo-classic organs), but by the heroic blend which results from mixtures and reeds singing together, reinforcing unison pitch.
 In the case of this Church, we needed to fill the entire building (basement included) with bass frequencies, and gradually decrease the intensity of tone as the pitches rose, in order to have the organ sound smooth, balanced in the tonal spectrum, and consonant with our artistic style.
 To have achieved the balance it has, whether one is sitting three feet from the Great Mixture, or in the outside ring, is a testament to the organ’s solid construction, painstaking attention to scaling, and countless hours of listening and adjusting the sounds in the church.
 The result is that the Great Chorus almost leaves you wanting more â€“ until you listen to the organ when the room is full of people.
-Our head Voicer, Brian Davis was promoted to the position of Tonal Director as a result of this organ’s success, in the face of such overwhelming challenges.

 The visual design’s “prime directives” were to bring order to random asymmetry, lead the eye toward the center of the worship area, emphasize what little verticality the space actually has, and give a dignified prominence to a steel sculpture in front of the organ—the base of the Church’s three-bladed steeple, which pierces the roof and ascends to a needle point in the sky.